link1905/system-design-101/content/docs/web-service/microservice.md

 c <- m: Consume
 ```

-Integrating an MQ into the first coupling example:
+Integrating {{< term msg >}} into the first coupling example:

-- The `Payment Service` can publish account subscription messages to the queue.
+- The `Payment Service` can publish account subscription messages to the channel.
 - The `Account Service` can later retrieve these messages to update the associated accounts.

 ```d2